netdata/netdata/packaging/installer/methods/kubernetes.md

 You can now access the dashboard at `http://CLUSTER:19999`, replacing `CLUSTER` with the IP address or hostname of your k8s cluster.

-If you set up the Netdata Helm chart with `service.type=LoadBalancer`, you can often find the external IP for your load balancer with `kubectl get services`, under the `EXTERNAL-IP` column.
+If you set up the Netdata Helm chart with `service.type=LoadBalancer`, you can find the external IP for the load balancer with `kubectl get services`, under the `EXTERNAL-IP` column.

 ```bash